rickrizzle/momentum_accelaration_extension/README.md

-#Copycat Project of Momemtum Chrome Browser Extension
+#Copycat Project of Momentum Chrome Browser Extension

 This is my first project made with AngularJs.